ToprakBZK/Modern-Chrome-For-Windows-7-and-8.1/README.md

-# Chrome 134 for Windows 7 and 8.1
+# Modern Chrome for Windows 7 and 8.1

 This repository contains a modified version of **Google Chrome 134** that has been patched to run on **Windows 8.1 and 7**, which is no longer officially supported by Google.